Botanical Favorites: Roses and Rosehips

-We don’t use rose hips too often.
+We don’t use rosehips too often.
 However, when we do, we do so for their nutritional value.
-They’re slightly tart and. like many other fruits, contain a good bit of Vitamin C. This tartness goes well with Hibiscus, which makes our Rose Hips and Hibiscus blend a tasty choice.
-Try blending this combo of botanical ingredients with Sencha for a tangy green tea!
+They’re slightly tart and like many other fruits, contain a good bit of Vitamin C. This tartness goes well with green tea, which makes our Green Pomegranate blend such a tangy treat.

-Roses, on the other hand, don’t contribute vitamins, but instead give a unique taste and aroma.
+Roses, on the other hand, don’t contribute vitamins, but instead, give a unique taste and aroma.
 Rose petals are often used in our blends to add a delicate, floral flavor.
 Want to try a tea where roses are the star?
-Try Tuscany or Now and Forever.
+Try Tuscany or For Her.
 Both are whimsically rosy with floral notes that don’t overpower the other ingredients.